These 25 amaretto cocktails will surely tantalize your tastebuds.

 Bananas, coffee, booze, and almonds join forces to make a delicious frozen drink.

-The banana and amaretto cocktail is a creamy drink made of Bailey’s Irish Creme, banana liqueur, amaretto, double cream, milk, and a dash of cinnamon to boot.
+The banana and amaretto cocktail is a creamy drink made of Baileys, banana liqueur, amaretto, cream, and milk.

-How delectable is that?
+How incredibly decadent does that sound?
 I’m already drooling just thinking about it.
-It makes me want the weekend to come even sooner.
+It makes me want the weekend to come even sooner!

 Trust me, you’ll love the fun and festive spin the amaretto and orange juice combo adds to the classic margarita.

-The sweet, nutty flavor of the amaretto plus the bright, citrusy goodness of the orange juice adds a magical twist to your margarita.
+The sweet, nutty taste of the amaretto plus the bright, citrusy goodness of the orange juice adds a magical twist to your margarita.

 25. Bocce Ball